ibm-functions/composer/docs/COMPOSER.md

 ## Deploying compositions

-`wsk.compositions.deploy(composition, [combinators])` lowers and deploys the composition `composition`.
+`wsk.compositions.deploy(composition, [combinators])` optionally lowers, encodes, and deploys the composition `composition`.
 More precisely, it successively deploys all the actions and compositions defined in `composition` including `composition` itself.
 The composition `composition` must have a name, hence the `deploy` method is typically used as illustrated above:
 ```
 wsk.compositions.deploy(composer.composition('demo', { composition }))
 ```

-The optional `combinators` parameter controls the lowering.
+The optional `combinators` parameter controls the optional lowering.
 See [lower](#lower) for details.

 The compositions are encoded into conductor actions prior to deployment.
 In other words, the `deploy` method deploys one or several actions.